Diamond Drill Articles

 Dressing procedures are established by end user and based on experience and the application concerned.
 There is not one common method that applies to all applications.

-Dressing stick stick to dress the blade should be same or similar diamond grit/mesh size as the diamond micro drill being dressed.
+Dressing stick to dress the blade should be same or similar diamond grit/mesh size as the diamond micro drill being dressed.
 When drilling ultra hard and dense materials such as silicon nitride, it is a good idea to implement a secondary dressing process.
 Dressing the micro drill before starting to drill the material.
 Doing so will re-sharpen the diamond particles, so they are working at their maximum level of efficiency from the very beginning.
 This can be accomplished by taking five passes through the dressing stick, so that that the dressing stick covers the diamond section.
 Make sure coolant is turned on and working during this process.

 When and how often should I dress my diamond micro drill?